 Fact sheet for Māori partners [PDF, 255 KB]

-We are seeking feedback on new export legislation that would streamline the existing frameworks that these systems are implemented under.
+We asked for feedback on new export legislation that would streamline the existing frameworks that these systems are implemented under.
 We want to ensure we continue to have the best regulatory settings for accessing overseas markets and growing New Zealand’s exports sector, and to keep pace with and respond to changes in the global trading environment.

 All 3 legislative proposals would create a new legislative framework that would future-proof the current approach by ensuring the Government has the tools it needs to successfully manage issues and disruptions.
 This would help to protect current export revenue, improve market access, and help to reduce impacts to exporters when issues arise.